intuit/PHP-Payments-SDK/Readme.md

 ## Manual Installation

 If you do not wish to use Composer, you can download the [latest release](https://github.com/intuit/PHP-Payments-SDK/releases).
-Then, to use the bindings, include the `init.php` file.
+Then, to use the package, include the `init.php` file.

 ```php
 require_once('/path/to/init.php');